sketchplugins/plugin-directory/README.md

 - [Abstract](https://goabstract.com/), by Abstract: Abstract lets you manage, version, and document your designs in one place
 - [ArrangeIt](https://leohans.gumroad.com/l/arrangeit), by Leonardo Hancevich: Arrange page-level layers by name
 - [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
+- [Automatically Apply Text Styles, Color Variables, and Shared Styles](https://github.com/whiteuistore/sketch-style-matcher), by WhiteUI.Store: Find and apply pre-made text styles, color variables, and shared styles.
+Also, detach all styles in one click.
 - [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
 - [Brandfetch](https://github.com/Brandfetch/Brandfetch-Sketch-Plugin), by Brandfetch: Pull brand assets into Sketch
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!